gerritjvv/kafka-fast/kafka-clj/doc/vagrant.md

 ;;use flush-on-write true for testing, this will flush the message on write to kafka ;;set to false for performance in production
-(def c (create-connector [{:host "192.168.4.41" :port 9092}]  {:flush-on-write true :jaas "KafkaClient" :kafka-version ""0.9"}))
+;;:jaas "KafkaClient" refers to the section in the jaas file passed in using the environment ;;variable -Djava.security.auth.login.config, see project.clj (def c (create-connector [{:host "192.168.4.41" :port 9092}]  {:flush-on-write true :jaas "KafkaClient" :kafka-version ""0.9"}))

 (send-msg c "my-topic" msg1kb)